paulmalherbe/Tartan/doc/BWL.rst

 + **Female Start Seq** - The number range for female bowler's tab numbers.
 + **Non-member Start Seq** - The number range for non-member's player codes.
 This number must be greater than the male and female numbers.
 + **Draw Base** - By pre-allocated Position, Rating or a Combination of both.
-+ **Rating Order** - Whether the rating system is ascending or descending, like golf handicaps.
++ **Rating Order** - Whether the rating system is ascending, where the best players have the highest ratings, or descending, where the best players have the lowest ratings, like golf handicaps.
 + **Mixed Ratings** - Whether to use different ratings for mixed gender draws.
 + **Default Team Size** - When doing a tabs-in draw use this as the default team size.
 + **Replace Fours** - When doing a trips tabs-in draw use pairs instead of fours for eight players.